Piano Vs Guitar: Which Is Harder To Master?

 Understanding and Learning Guitar

+Is learning guitar hard?
 The basics of the guitar can be seen as initially a little more difficult.
 Unlike the piano, the notes are not as easily and readily available as pressing down a key but have to be independently created.
 However, knowing the different finger and hand positions makes learning the guitar a little easier without having to rely on musical notes.
 Many people learning the instrument use chords instead.
 This can, however, make transitioning to other instruments a little more difficult.

 Next, the way a guitar is built and the way you play it won’t feel natural at the beginning and will require a lot of time to get used to.
 But after a few lessons or more time spent learning the guitar just like every other instrument, it should start feeling more natural.
 Your finger positions as well won’t feel natural as they contort to the fretboard to play in different keys.
 Your fingers will slowly get used to the guitar and naturally develop calluses as well.